 Once you have visitors, how do you get them to take action?
 Hello Bar makes it easy to design and add Calls to Action (CTA) buttons to your website through pop-ups, sliders, and even exit intent pop-ups to deliver your offer in a timely and engaging way.
 Best of all, it’s free for most users (visit their home page and input your URL to get started).

-Marketing teams can use Hello Bar to increase your landing page’s conversion rate by offering coupon codes, asking them to like your social media page or to collect emails for your newsletter.
+Marketing teams can use Hello Bar to increase your landing page’s conversion rate by offering coupon codes, asking them to like your social media page or collecting emails for your newsletter.

 Whether you’re creating ads, social media posts or email blasts, you’ll need eye-catching graphics that capture people’s attention.